JorPan/JavisualScript/README.md

 # JavisualScript

-Playground for coding visuals and visual elements experimenting with JS, CSS, and HTML
+Playground for coding visuals and visual elements experimenting with JS, CSS, and HTML, with Canvas-Sketch and other node packages.